Morbius: Remission

 During another battle with Spider-Man, Morbius succeeds in feeding on a sample of the hero's radioactive blood.
 By chance, Morbius is then hit by a lightning bolt at the same time.
-Morbius survives the lightning strike and discovers he is seemingly human again, his appearance, sanity, and normal human traits restored, though his blood disease has returned and he now requires frequent treatment and blood transfusions.
-While continuing to research how to stabilize a full cure, Dr. Michael Morbius agrees to stand trial for his several crimes over the years and hires attorney Jennifer Walters (whose identity as the She-Hulk is not publicly known at the time).
+Morbius survives the lightning strike and discovers he is seemingly human again, his appearance, sanity, and normal human traits restored, though his blood disease has returned and he now requires frequent treatments and blood transfusions.
+While continuing to research how to stabilize a full cure, Morbius agrees to stand trial for his several crimes over the years and hires attorney Jennifer Walters (whose identity as the She-Hulk is not publicly known at the time).
 Later, Morbius learns of Walters' status as the She-Hulk and that she suffers from sometimes erratic transformations.
 He gives her a serum based on research regarding his own condition and Walters finds herself now able to change form at will (though with effort).
-In court, Walters' argues that Morbius' crimes as a living vampire were due in large part to his "medical condition" affecting his ability to reason, while adding that most of Morbius' victims survived and were cured of pseudo-vampirism by the biochemist himself.
+In court, Walters' argues that Morbius' crimes as a pseudo-vampire were due in large part to his "medical condition" affecting his ability to reason, while adding that most of Morbius' victims survived and were cured of pseudo-vampirism by the biochemist himself.
 Taking this into account, the court finds Morbius guilty of involuntary manslaughter rather than murder.

 For the next few years of his life, Morbius continues to research his disease while acting as a consultant to others.
 He becomes a closer friend to the Werewolf (Jack Russell) and offers information to the Avengers that helps them on a case.
-Eventually, despite all of his efforts, Morbius reverts to being a living vampire again.
-Working alongside several allies, the sorcerer Doctor Strange is able to use the "Montesi Formula" (a spell found in the Darkhold) to banish all undead vampires from Earth's dimension.
+Eventually, despite all of his efforts, Morbius reverts to being a pseudo-vampire again.
+Working alongside several allies, the sorcerer Doctor Strange is able to use the "Montesi Formula" (a spell found in the Darkhold) to banish all true undead vampires from Earth's dimension.
 Morbius is unaffected since he is a scientific mutation and not a supernatural creature.
-The only other vampire to be unaffected is Hannibal King, a vampire detective who refused to ever feed on living people and so was spared from the spell's effects.
-Years later, alongside the sorcerers Doctor Strange and Brother Voodoo, Morbius battles Marie Laveau and witnesses the return of true vampires to Earth.
+The only other vampire to be unaffected is Hannibal King, a true undead vampire and detective who refused to ever feed on living people and so was spared from the spell's effects.
+Years later, alongside the sorcerers Doctor Strange and Brother Voodoo, Morbius battles Marie Laveau and witnesses the return of true undead vampires to Earth.

 Frustrated by his repeated failures to cure himself, Morbius takes refuge in the sewers of New York City and discovers a community of underground dwellers who offer to help him in exchange for protection.
 The community brings Morbius "bad ones" to feed on and Morbius believes from their descriptions that these people brought to him are killers themselves.
 After feeding on several victims, Morbius is confronted by Spider-Man, who accuses him of becoming a serial killer.
 Discovering the underground community deems anyone living on the surface to be a "bad one", Morbius is horrified to realize he has murdered people at random.
 Disgusted with himself, Morbius flees into the sewers and falls deeper into depression.